Elaguy/VolkJS/readme.md

 Maps are 2D square grids.

 0 = Empty space

-1 - Whatever = Block/wall with certain color or texture
+1 - Positive integers = Block/wall with certain color or texture

 The engine will be able to load map files (.volkmap extensions).